jsroga0201/javaAcademy/README.md

 # Java Academy application

-The program consumes one string as an argument, counts the number of each letter in the string and presents the results to the console.
+The program consumes one string as an argument, counts the number of each letter in the string, sorts them and presents the results to the console.

 # How to install and run